 Workers’ compensation programs offer wage replacement and medical benefits to employees who are injured on the job or become ill as a result of work.
 To be eligible for benefits, workers must be an employee of an organization that carries workers’ compensation insurance.

 Some states have instituted unemployment insurance and workers’ compensation policies that undercut economic security.
 These policies are sometimes referred to as offsets.
 For example, unemployment benefits are reduced or eliminated for claimants receiving earned pension benefits.
 Similarly, many states reduce or terminate workers’ compensation benefits when recipients become eligible for Social Security retirement benefits.
 This has adverse effects on retirement security.
 Workers whose occupational injury or illness prevents them from working for an extended period leading up to retirement are significantly affected.

 Policymakers should explore new and innovative approaches to address unemployment.

-All 50 states and the federal government should adopt reforms to increase both the proportion of workers eligible for unemployment insurance benefits and the financial assistance provided to people who are unemployed.
+All 50 states and the federal government should adopt reforms to increase the proportion of workers eligible for unemployment insurance benefits.
+The amount of financial assistance provided to people who are unemployed should also be increased.